ropensci/drake/README.md

 ### Renaming

-You can even rename your targets\!
-All you have to do is use the same target seed as last time.
-Just be aware that renaming invalidates downstream targets.
+You can use recovery to rename a target.
+The trick is to supply the random number generator seed that `drake` used with the old target name.
+Also, renaming a target unavoidably invalidates downstream targets.

 ``` r
 # Get the old seed.